WAKA (TV): Moving into Montgomery

 As planning began on expanded WSLA facilities, nature took aim at the existing channel 8 tower.
 On May 3, 1984, a tornado toppled the mast, sending its base crashing into the trailer that housed the station's news department.
 There were no injuries, and the transmitter was not damaged, allowing the station to return to the air within weeks.

 The Dallas County Commission approved the tower in September, clearing the final hurdle to allow construction to begin.
 At the same time, to avoid confusion with WSFA in preparation for the move, WSLA changed its call letters to WAKA—unofficially claimed to stand for "We Are Kicking Ass"—on October 29 and began its $4 million facilities improvement program.
 The following April, WAKA activated its new 1,684 ft tower in Gordonville.
 It now claimed to have the largest coverage area in the entire state of Alabama, with at least secondary coverage from the fringes of the Birmingham and Tuscaloosa suburbs to the Florida Panhandle and Wiregrass Region to the southeast.

 The move-in also brought a new owner.
 In November 1984, Bahakel Communications, owner of WKAB, announced plans to buy WAKA and sell off the Montgomery UHF station.
 The Bahakel acquisition immediately sparked speculation about a potential affiliation shuffle in the Montgomery market, with rumors of ABC making the move to WAKA.
 In June, WCOV officials said that, for "business reasons", CBS had pulled its affiliation from channel 20, effective in March 1986, even though CBS had earlier stated it had no such intentions; additionally, Bahakel's contract with the buyer of WKAB had stipulated that Bahakel maintain CBS affiliation for WAKA for at least two years.
 The sale of WCOV to Woods Communications brought forward the switch to January 1, 1986.

 That February, WAKA's revamped local news department debuted from a new studio on East Boulevard in Montgomery.
 For a time, newscasts were split between the Selma and Montgomery studios.
 Before the end of the 1980s, channel 8 moved its entire operation to Montgomery.
 However, the station maintains a West Alabama news bureau in Selma.

 On July 7, 2011, WAKA announced ambitious plans to purchase WBMM and operate a shared services agreement with WNCF.
-The plans called for merging all three stations' operations at a new, ultra-modern, HD-ready facility at WNCF's studios, though WAKA is the senior partner.
-Ironically, Bahakel was the founding owner of channel 32 (now WNCF), selling it in 1985 in order to buy WAKA.
-However, it still owned the Harrison Road facility, leasing it to channel 32's various owners over the years.
+The plans called for merging all three stations' operations at a new, ultra-modern, HD-ready facility at WNCF's studios.
+Bahakel was WNCF's founding owner and sold it in 1985 in order to buy WAKA, but retained ownership of the Harrison Road facility, leasing it to channel 32's various owners over the years.
 WAKA's original Montgomery studio had long been hampered by its location close to downtown, which limited its ability to expand.
 WAKA moved its operations to WNCF's facility in 2012.